victory-vijay/ReactTesting/README.md

 # what is a hook in react ?
 - it is nothing but a normal JS function
 - usd for specific purpose
+- When ever there is a change in state variable, react triggers a reconcialiation cycle(rerender of component)

 # useEffect()
 - it will two args, callback fun and dependency array
 # When will it render
-- when a component is called, it will render the component. and as soon as the render cycle is finished, it will just quickly useEffect is called.
+- when a component is called, it will render the component. and as soon as the render cycle is finished, it will just quickly call useEffect.
+# dependency array in useEffect
+- if no dependency array, its called on every component render
+- if empty array [], its called on only initial render(just once)
+- if something is array, it will only be called when that variable changes

 # CORS
 - Our browser wont allow us to call another origin

+# 2 types routing in web apps
+- Client side routing
+    - when we route to a page, we are only rendering that component instead of entire page.
+- Server side routing
+    - make a network call and the entire page reloads, then it is server side rendering.